 For more info: Clissmann Horse Caravans & Donkey Walking Holidays .

 6. West Coast South Island, New Zealand

-Also on the South Island of New Zealand you can go back in time with horse and cart.
-The enthusiastic Sophie Allen, together with her Clydesdale giant Duke and famous dog Pearl, will take you in tow for almost three hours to the beautiful and quiet coastline around Glen Road and Barrytown.
-When I made the trip, at the end of December 2017, the gentle and hardworking Murphy was still in front of the cart.
+On New Zealand’s South Island, you can travel back in time by horse and carriage.
+The enthusiastic Sophie Allen, together with her Clydesdale giant Duke and famous dog Pearl, takes you in tow for almost three hours, to the beautiful and quiet coastline around Glen Road and Barrytown.
+When I made the trip at the end of December 2017, the meek and hard-working Murphy was still leading the way.
 Unfortunately he passed away.
 Together with my family I had a nice trip with Murphy.

-Dog Pearl is faithfully sitting next to his boss on the buck.
-As soon as we crossed the main road and headed for the beach, Pearl jumps off the cart every few minutes to make a sprint to the coastline.
-The dog who is known for her tricks and is on the cover of the award-winning book A Dog’s Life by Graig Bullock (2015), constantly challenges Murphy.
-The horse doesn’t care, however, and strolls through the wet sand at ease.
-Meanwhile, Sophie talks about the early pioneers who settled here and the gold rush that prevailed here for some time.
+Dog Pearl sits faithfully next to his owner on the box.
+Once we’ve crossed the main road and headed for the beach, Pearl jumps off the cart every few minutes to sprint for the shoreline.
+The dog known for her tricks and featured on the cover of the award-winning book A Dog’s Life by Graig Bullock (2015), constantly challenges Murphy.
+The horse doesn’t care, however, and strolls leisurely through the wet sand.
+Meanwhile, Sophie talks about the early pioneers who settled here and the gold rush that reigned here for some time.

 After an hour we arrive at a beautiful ‘hidden’ waterhole where many birds rest, breed and look for food in the grassy surroundings.
 It is pleasantly warm and there is a sultry sea breeze.
 Murphy gets a cooling ‘water bath’ while we look for Jade stones.